 Isobel Adkins Dickinson (1921-1993) was a founding member of the Red Cedar Chapter of the Michigan Botanical Club.
 She served as chapter treasurer from 1973 - 1993, chapter secretary from 1989 - 1993 and Director-at-Large from 1980 - 1993.
 She is fondly remembered by all, and the loss of her battle with cancer is deeply felt to this day.
 This award has been established in her memory.

-The Michigan Botanical Club is now accepting nominations for the best student-authored article that was published in The Michigan Botanist Vol 54, 2015.
+The Michigan Botanical Club is now accepting nominations for the best student-authored article that was published in Great Lakes Botanist.
 For a student's paper to be considered for the award, the student must first be nominated and meet evaluation criteria.
 If you would like to nominate a student,

 The final selection will be at the discretion of the Dickinson Award Committee and will typically take place within 6 months of publication of the fourth Issue of a given Volume of The Michigan Botanist.
 Announcements and the granting of the award will follow shortly thereafter.
 The committee reserves the right to not make the award for any given year.
 All decisions of the committee are final.